davidryan59/ji-rcn/README.md

 jint.getAlgText()        // Returns text acronym for algorithm, or blank for default algorithm.
-(Custom algorithms supplied without a text acronym also return blank here.) jint.getAlgFn()          // Returns the algorithm function which takes in a prime and outputs a comma in Peo format jint.getSetupAlgObject() // Returns an object representing algorithm setup
+(Custom algorithms supplied without a text acronym also return blank here.) jint.getAlgFn()          // Returns the algorithm function which takes in a prime and outputs a comma in Peo format jint.getSetupAlgObject() // Returns an object representing algorithm setup jint.setAlg(obj)         // Change the algorithm for this JInterval; obj has 3 formats,
+                         // getSetupAlgObject on another JInterval can be used as a template.
 ```

 ### Tuning